 The Two Levels of Homepages on Wikipedia.org

-There are in fact two levels of wkipedia homepage: the first home page is seen when one types in the web address Wikipedia.org.
+There are in fact two levels of starting pages on Wikipedia: the first home page is seen when one types in the web address Wikipedia.org.
 This page presents a search bar, which by default searches the English version of Wikipedia, and a circular arrangement of the largest wikededias in various language.

 Thus, getting to the English wikipedia homepage requires you to actually type or click a link to: http://en.wikipedia.org.
 The "en" in front of the Wikipedia domain is called a subdomain and in this case it designates the language of that wikipedia, which is English.
 Wikipedias in foreign languages have other home pages, each resident in their own subdomain.
-For example, the wikipedia home page for the spanish language Wikipedia is found by typing http://es.wikipedia.org.
+For example, the Wikipedia home page for the Spanish language Wikipedia is at http://es.wikipedia.org.
 There are also many other homepages on Wikipedia, each devoted to a single language.